Nicolivain/Boids/README.md

 # Boids
 Bird-oids flock graphic simulation in C++

-Boids move in a flock an aim toward the target (green) while trying to avoid the predator (red).
+Boids move as a flock following simple rules and aim toward the target (green) while trying to avoid the predator (red).
+When they hit the target, a new one is randomly picked.

 ![boids](figs/boids.gif)